EvanGee/OpenEthereumWallet/README.md

 ```

 # API
-Parameters are the application-type/json body of your request
+Parameters are the application-type/json body of your request.
-every api responses includes a json string "{action:endpoint, payload:response} format, so it is easy to structure
+every api response includes a json string "{action:endpoint, payload:response}" format, so it is easy to structure
 in a front end application, like if you were using React/redux for instance.
 If something goes wrong, it will
 response with an {action:"error", paload: err}.